Spectral band degeneracies of $\frac{\pi}{2}-$rotationally invariant periodic Schr\"odinger operators: Abstract

 The dynamics of waves in periodic media is determined by the band structure of the underlying periodic Hamiltonian.
 Symmetries of the Hamiltonian can give rise to novel properties of the band structure.
 Here we consider a class of periodic Schr\"{o}dinger operators, $H_V=-\Delta+V$, where $V$ is periodic with respect to the lattice of translates $\Lambda=\Z^2$.
-The potential is also assumed to be real-valued, sufficiently regular and such that, with respect to some origin of coordinates, inversion symmetric (even) and invariant under $\pi/2$ rotation. \begin{enumerate} \item For such potentials, we present general conditions ensuring that the band structure of $H_V$ contains dispersion surfaces which touch at multiplicity two eigenvalues at the vertices (high-symmetry quasi-momenta) of the square Brillouin zone. \item In a neighborhood of the high symmetry quasi-momenta, the band structure consists of two intersecting dispersion surfaces which are locally characterized by a normal form which is $\pi/2-$rotationally invariant, and to leading order homogeneous of degree two.
-A further consequence that the dynamics of wave-packets, which are spectrally concentrated near such high-symmetry quasi-momenta, is given by an effective system of coupled linear time-dependent Schr\"odinger equations with indefinite effective mass tensor. \item For small amplitude potentials, $\eps V$ with $\eps$ small or weak coupling, certain distinguished Fourier coefficients of the potential control which of the low-lying dispersion surfaces (first four) of $H^\eps=H_{_{\eps V}}$ intersect and have the above local behavior. \item The existence of quadratically touching dispersion surfaces with the above properties persists for all real $\eps$, without restriction on the size of $\eps$, except for $\eps$ in a discrete set. \end{enumerate} The class of periodic potentials to which our results apply include those which are superpositions of spatially localized ``atomic potentials'' centered on the square ($\Z^2$) and Lieb lattices.
-One consequence is that the well-known conical plus flat-band structure of the 3 dispersion surfaces of the Lieb lattice tight-binding model does not persist in the corresponding Schr\"odinger operator with finite depth potential wells.
+The potential is also assumed to be real-valued, sufficiently regular and such that, with respect to some origin of coordinates, inversion symmetric (even) and invariant under $\pi/2$ rotation. \begin{enumerate} \item We present general conditions ensuring that the band structure of $H_V$ contains dispersion surfaces which touch at multiplicity two eigenvalues at the vertices (high-symmetry quasi-momenta) of the Brillouin zone.
+Locally, the band structure consists of two intersecting dispersion surfaces described by a normal form which is $\pi/2-$rotationally invariant, and to leading order homogeneous of degree two.
+Furthermore, the effective dynamics of wave-packets, which are spectrally concentrated near high-symmetry quasi-momenta, is given by a system of coupled Schr\"odinger equations with indefinite effective mass tensor. \item For small amplitude potentials, $\eps V$ with $\eps$ small or weak coupling, certain distinguished Fourier coefficients of the potential control which of the low-lying dispersion surfaces (first four) of $H^\eps=H_{_{\eps V}}$ intersect and have the above local behavior. \item The existence of quadratically touching dispersion surfaces with the above properties persists for all real $\eps$, without restriction on the size of $\eps$, except for $\eps$ in a discrete set. \end{enumerate} Our results apply to periodic superpositions of spatially localized ``atomic potentials'' centered on the square ($\Z^2$) and Lieb lattices.
+We show, in particular, that the well-known conical plus flat-band structure of the 3 dispersion surfaces of the Lieb lattice tight-binding model does not persist in the corresponding Schr\"odinger operator with finite depth potential wells.
 Finally, we corroborate our analytical results with extensive numerical simulations.
+The present results are the $\Z^2-$ analogue of results obtained for conical degenerate points (Dirac points) in the band structure for honeycomb structures.